fbpx

 There’s only so much we can cover in a Sunday morning gathering!

-Each week, you’re invited to tune into our podcast at 11 am, on Thursdays – it is also recorded for later, online viewing.
+Each week, you’re invited to tune into our podcast at 11 am on Thursdays – recorded (and sometimes prerecorded) for later, online viewing.

 Blog sites: